 To signal a breakpoint to happen after the nth execution of the instruction, you can enter the keywords "Hit Count" in the condition text box.
-For example, enter Hit Count > 5 for the breakpoint action to occur after the instruction has executed five times.
+For example, if Hit Count is 0, then a condition of "Hit Count % 3 == 2" will cause a break every 3 times the breakpoint is encountered.